achatrian/groceryview/Planning.md

 - Different tabs for the two windows
 - Analyse the receipt, extract prices and item names ...
 - Fix words that were badly extracted by tesseract ocr using a matching system to the dictionary
+- Different templates for receipts can also be hard-coded in, and the ocr-extracted text can be matched against these templates.
+    - For instance, the template being used now would then be the PAM template.

 ## Charts to show
 - receipt total over time